binhnhu1409/react_weather_app/README.md

 ### Task has been done:
 - Create a homepage that displays the a textfield asking users to enter the name of a city.
 - Fetch the weather data from AccuWeather API and show the weather information in a card once user pressed Enter and the name of the city is valid.
-- Show error messages to users if the weather data can't be fetched.
+- Show error messages to users if the weather data can't be fetched or when user enter an invalid input.
 - Divide the app into reusable and smaller components
 - Created an attractive front-end.
 - Deploy the app to Netlify.